anas-2627-15/m.anas.github.io/_posts/2026-04-5-my_academic_journey.md

 ---
 ## 🎓 My Academic journey

-My academic journey in Computer Engineering at UET Faisalabad has been a foundation of learning, discipline, and continuous growth.
+in Computer Engineering at UET Faisalabad has been a foundation of learning, discipline, and continuous growth.
 It has enabled me to develop a strong understanding of both theoretical concepts and practical applications.
 Through structured coursework and hands-on projects, I have built the ability to think critically, solve problems efficiently, and adapt to new technologies.

 ---